pasindu651/ICS2O-Projects/H4CK3R SP34K!/README.md

-A translater that takes any given word and converts it into H4CK3R SP34K!
+A javascript translater that takes any given word and converts it into H4CK3R SP34K!